 Fedora Finder finds Fedoras.
 It provides a CLI and Python module that find and providing identifying information about Fedora images and release trees.
 Try it out:

-Fedora has stable releases, archive releases, really old archive releases, 'milestone' releases (Alpha / Beta), release validation testing composes (TCs and RCs), unstable nightly composes, and post-release nightly composes, all in different places, with several different layouts.
+Fedora has stable releases, archive releases, really old archive releases, 'milestone' releases (Alpha / Beta), release validation 'candidate' composes, unstable nightly composes, and post-release nightly composes, all in different places, with several different layouts.
 There is no canonical database of the locations and contents of all the various composes/releases.
 We in Fedora QA found we had several tools that needed to know where to find various images from various different types of releases, and little bits of knowledge about the locations and layouts of various releases/composes had been added to different tools. fedfind was written to consolidate all this esoteric knowledge in a single codebase with a consistent interface.

 fedfind runs on Python versions 2.6 and later (including 3.x).